 Every day, LendingTree posts our recommendation (below) on whether you should lock or float your rate, so make sure to check back here prior to making your decision.

-It is looking as if mortgage rates might hold steady today, or perhaps just inch either side of the neutral line.
-However, that prediction is based on early market trends, and those frequently change speed or direction during the day.
-So a sharper rise or fall remains possible.
-Still, if we were currently buying a home, we would lock our rate now.
+We are again predicting that mortgage rates might edge up or perhaps hold steady today.
+However, that forecast is based on early market trends, and those frequently change speed or direction during the day.
+So a sharper rise or a fall remains possible.
+Still, if we were currently buying a home, we would lock our rate today.
 Read on to discover why you might prefer to float.